mrshendy/neopos/public/assets/libs/choices.js/README.md

 **Usage:** Whether choices and groups should be sorted.
 If false, choices/groups will appear in the order they were given.

-### shouldSortItems
+### shouldSortproducts

 **Type:** `Boolean` **Default:** `false`

 **Input types affected:** `text`, `select-multiple`

-**Usage:** Whether items should be sorted.
-If false, items will appear in the order they were selected.
+**Usage:** Whether products should be sorted.
+If false, products will appear in the order they were selected.

 ### sorter